 The sentences that aim at fulfilling the promise made by the introducers are called developers.
 Just as the function of introducers is to introduce and emphatically place the central idea in a passage, the job of developers is to substantiate, augment and authenticate the claims made by the introducers.

 The third category of sentences is known as terminators.
-The purpose of terminators in a paragraph is to wind up the discussion in a manner, that is fulfilling and satisfies the reader in a psychological way.
+The purpose of terminators in a paragraph is to wind up the discussion in a manner, that is fulfilling and psychologically satisfies the reader.
 Though coming at the end of a paragraph, the importance of terminators in a paragraph can never be underestimated.
 They leave on the reader the final impression about the crux of the entire paragraph.

 Types of Paragraph